spring-attic/scripts/README.md

 `./data_*`.
 Those files will be owned by root, so watch out when it comes to remove them.

-**NOTE**: Docker version 1.2 and Fig version 0.5.2 are confirmed to work.
+**NOTE**: Docker version 1.5 and Compose version 1.1.0 are confirmed to work.
 The latest versions have not been tested and may have problems.

-### fig on a mac
+### Docker on a mac

 Docker on a mac requires boot2docker.
 Because docker is running in a virtual machine, The ip addresses of mongo, rabbit and redis are not 127.0.0.1.
 You can use